 While the drug can not be prescribed for pediatric patients, clinical trials have been conducted with these populations.
-Younger adults and pediatric patients (Ages 6-17) are more susceptible to Effexor XR driven weight loss.
-In clinical trials monitoring the use of Effexor for depression and generalized anxiety disorder (GAD), 18% of the patients treated with the drug lost at least 3.5% body weight compared to 3.6% of the patients on placebo.
+Younger adults and pediatric patients (Ages 6-17) are more susceptible to Effexor weight loss.
+In clinical trials monitoring the use of Effexor for depression and generalized anxiety disorder (GAD), 18% of the patients treated with the drug lost at least 3.5% body weight compared to 3.6% of patients on placebo.

-Venlafaxine weight loss thought to be caused by treatment-associated anorexia.
+Venlafaxine weight loss is thought to be caused by treatment-associated anorexia.
 15% of the adults treated with the drug showed treatment-associated anorexia, compared to only 2% of the adults on placebo treatment.

 Changes In Appetite